Hanna Sinclair

 Supervisors: Professor David Parrott, Professor Filippo de Vivo

-My research interests concern the cultural history of late-Renaissance Italy, and Europe more broadly.
-I am particularly interested in the creation, promulgation, and material manifestations of authority; persecutions of minorities and illicit sexuality; court culture; rituals and spectacle; and material culture.
+My research interests concern the cultural history of Renaissance and Early Modern Italy, and Europe more broadly.
+I am particularly interested in the creation, promulgation, and material manifestations of authority; court culture; rituals and spectacle; persecutions of minorities and illicit sexuality; and material culture.

-My DPhil thesis will investigate the dynastic marriages between France, Ferrara, and Florence in the sixteenth-century, which united political interests and ensured dynastic continuity.
-I will explore these events as moments of cultural interaction, however, unlike recent scholarship which has emphasised the positive cultural exchange which took place during such mergers, I will be researching possible antipathy or distrust towards the other party, or stereotypes evident in the accounts of the celebrations, particularly on national grounds.
+My DPhil thesis will investigate the dynastic marriages between France, Ferrara, and Florence in the sixteenth-century, which united political interests and ensured dynastic continuity, with a particular concentration on the wedding of Maria de' Medici and Henry IV of France.
+I will explore this event as a moment of cultural interaction, however, unlike recent scholarship which has emphasised the positive cultural exchange which took place during such mergers, I will be researching possible antipathy or distrust towards the other party, or stereotypes evident in the accounts of the celebrations, particularly regarding national identity.
 My hypothesis is that despite the lack of consolidated states, there was a strong concept of national consciousness in both Italian and French courts, especially in regards to the other.
-With the Reformation and the Italian Wars as a backdrop, tensions between the Bride’s entourage and the courtiers in her new home would be inevitable.

 This research is funded by a Doctoral Fellowship from the Social Sciences and Humanities Research Council of Canada (SSHRC), and a Graduate Scholarship from Jesus College.